bhumashwitha-cmyk/ai-ds-sports-analytics/notebooks/day2_6_python_basics_for_sports_analytics.md

-# Day 2–6: Python Basics for Sports Analytics 🏏🐍
+# Day 2–6: Python Basics for Sports Analytics

+## Quick Summary
+- Variables and data types
+- Input and output
+- Conditions (if/else)
+- Loops (while, for)
+- break and infinite loops (cricket example)

+## Key concepts in my words
+- What is a variable
+- Why int(input()) is used
+- How while loop works
+- How break stops a loop

+## Cricket analytics connection
+- Repeating balls → loops
+- Score calculation → variables
+- Match conditions → if/else

 ## What I learned
 - Python syntax and structure